Globski/alx-interview/0x01-lockboxes/README.md

 ### Description

-This project determines if all locked boxes can be opened using a set of keys contained within them.
-Each box is indexed from 0 to n-1, and keys within the boxes allow access to other boxes.
-The first box, `boxes[0]`, is always unlocked, and each box can hold keys to other boxes.
+This project addresses the "Lockboxes" problem, where you must determine if all locked boxes can be opened using a set of keys contained within them.
+Each box is indexed from 0 to n-1, and keys inside the boxes allow access to other boxes.
+The first box, `boxes[0]`, is always unlocked, providing access to start the unlocking process.

-**Objective**: The task is to determine if all locked boxes can be opened using a method called `canUnlockAll`.
+**Objective**: The task is to Implement a method `canUnlockAll` that checks whether all boxes can be opened based on the keys available within them.

 ## Project Structure